 Some background information about the 2004 Indian Ocean Tsunami

 On December 26, 2004, a massive earthquake occurred underwater in the Indian Ocean.
 The earthquake’s magnitude was about 9.2, making it one of the most powerful earthquakes ever.
 The force sent massive waves out in all directions.
 When the waves reached coasts, they caused massive destruction, killing over 230,000 people, making the event one of the deadliest natural disasters ever.
 Watch the following 6 minute video with video and images from the tsunami.
+Video has no words.

 Governance.
 The nature of both formal governments and informal governance in a population is another important factor.
 Governments can advance policies that reduce vulnerability.
 They can establish agencies tasked with reducing vulnerability, such as FEMA in the United States.
 They can support education and awareness efforts, as well as economic development to reduce poverty.
 Finally, they can foster social networks and empower individuals and communities to help themselves to prepare for and respond to hazards.
 Likewise, even without governments, communities can informally engage in many of these governance activities.
 Often the most vulnerable people are those who are politically marginalized because these people have less access to key resources and opportunities.
 One example of the role of government that we've seen already is the Myanmar government during Cyclone Nargis.
 This government is isolated from the international community and, thus, was not welcoming to international assistance in the aftermath of the cyclone.
 Compare that to Haiti after its 2010 earthquake.
 Haiti, like Myanmar, is a poor country, but it has positive and close relationships with the international community and thus readily welcomed international assistance in the aftermath of the earthquake.
 This assistance saved many lives and is helping Haiti rebuild.